Cosmic Microwave Background

 The Code for Anisotropies in the Microwave Background (CAMB) is an application that computes cosmic microwave background spectra given a set of input cosmological parameters.
 Parameters such as baryon density, the Hubble Constant, and CMB temperature can be changed to see how it would affect the CMB map as we know it today.

 Using CAMB, the following plots could be created with the leftmost having the same baryon density as our current universe (0.0226), while the one on the right has a baryon density of 0.1.
-These maps are explained in more detail in the poster below.

 CMB Map of 0.0226 Baryon Density